GetStream/SwiftUI-open-voip-animations/README.md

-# SwiftUI Animations and Design Clones From Popular Calling, Audio-room, and Live Streaming Apps.
+# SwiftUI Audio/Video Animations Cheat Sheet For Developoers

+## These are SwiftUI animations and design clones from popular calling, audio-room, and live streaming apps.
+This repo is your inspiration to integrate into audio and video-based iOS apps.
+Enjoy.

 **SwiftUI Live Streaming Animation**: [Swift file]()